-This program serves children birth-3 in the home.
+This program serves children birth to age 3 in the home.
 Families enrolled in EHS also participate in family fun groups twice a month.
-We include children who have special needs and English Language learners.
+We include children who have special needs and English language learners.

-This program serves children 3-5 years of age in the classroom setting.
-Edmonds Community college provides Head Start and Early Head Start Services in Monroe next to the district administration office at 200 E. Fremont Street in Monroe.
+This program serves children ages 3-5 in the classroom setting.
+Edmonds Community college provides Head Start and Early Head Start Services in Monroe.